Spinka financial controversy: Reactions

-After the arrests, Rabbi Meyer H. May, president of the Rabbinical Council of California condemned the scheme, saying it was against Torah values to defraud the government.
+After the arrests, rabbi Meyer H. May, president of the Rabbinical Council of California condemned the scheme, saying it was against Torah values to defraud the government.
 He also cautioned against lashon hara (gossip) and had emphasized the allegeds presumption of innocence.
 He urged the community to "examine its values, [commit] to truth, [and understand] how [God] wants us to act."
-Orthodox Jews wrestled with the issue of whether Kasirer, the informant, could be consider a moser, but widely condemned the fraud scheme itself.
+Orthodox Jews wrestled with the issue of whether Kasirer, the informant, could be considered a moser (a Jew who reports another Jew to the government), but widely condemned the fraud scheme itself.

 Jonathan Sarna, a professor of American Jewish history at Brandeis University noted that there was likely a cultural carryover from life under corrupt governments in Eastern Europe, and compared it to the fraudulent grant scheme in New Square, New York.
 Samuel Heilman, a professor at the City University of New York who studies Orthodox Judaism, told The Forward that such sects often disregard secular law and view the government as an enemy, but their actions are "more venal and selfish" than they would admit.